-In order to test the parameter estimation capability of iGIRF, we made inference on $F$ with or without the knowledge of $\sigma_p$ and $\sigma_m$ from the data for the fifty dimensional Lorenz model (Figure~\ref{fig:Lorenz_d50}).
-The likelihoods of data were estimated at values of $F$ between 6.0 and 10.0 with intervals of 0.5.
-The likelihoods estimated at $\sigma_p{\,=\,}\sigma_m{\,=\,}1$ were used to estimate the slice likelihood curve.
-We also estimated the MLEs for $\sigma_p$ and $\sigma_m$ using iGIRF (Algorithm~\ref{alg:2}) and estimated the likelihoods at the obtained Monte Carlo MLE using Algorithm~\ref{alg:1} to approximate the profile likelihood curve.
-The Monte Carlo MLE was taken to be the mean value of the parameter swarm at the end of the twentieth iteration in Algorithm~\ref{alg:2} (i.e., $M{\,=\,}20$).
-The estimation at each value of $F$ was repeated twice independently.
-Five particle islands with two thousand particles each were used to estimate the slice and the profile likelihood estimates.
-Smooth fits through the estimated likelihoods were obtained using the non-parametric local regression procedure \texttt{loess} \citep[implemented in \textsf{R}-3.4.1]{cleveland1992local}.
-We constructed approximate 95$\%$ confidence intervals for $F$ based on locally quadratic fits through the likelihood estimates around the maximum of the smoothed fits, following the procedure proposed in \citet{ionides2017monte}, which further developed methods of parameter inference proposed by \citet{diggle1984monte} from models that are implicitly defined by simulation algorithms.
-We provide more details on this procedure in supplementary section~\ref{sec:mcprofile}.
 The estimated Monte Carlo adjusted confidence intervals from the slice and the profile likelihood estimates, indicated by two blue and red vertical lines in Figure~\ref{fig:Lorenz_sl_pr_d50}, were given by $(7.90,7.99)$ and $(7.85,8.01)$ respectively.
 The upper ends of both confidence intervals were located near the true value of $F{\,=\,}8$.